wildlifeevoeco/CaribouSwimming/paper/manuscript.md

 assumptions hold, we would predict a positive relationship where caribou depart smaller islands sooner than larger islands.

-Swimming behavior was common among GPS radio-collared caribou in the population (n = 29, for collaring details see Peignier et al. 2019).
-We identified 127 swimming events over three years (Figure 2).
+We identified 129 swimming events over three years (Figure 2).
 In total, 13 of 29 collared female caribou swam among islands (Figure 2).
-Of the caribou that swam, caribou swam on average approximately 3 (range = 2-`neventidMax`) times per year and remained on each island for a median of 30 (range = 0-724) days before swimming again.
+Of the caribou that swam, caribou swam on average approximately 4 (range = 2-`neventidMax`) times per year and remained on each island for a median of 30 (range = 0-724) days before swimming again.
 We found that caribou residency increased proportionally with the size of the island for